tableau/Logshark/docs/docs/logshark_prefunc.md

 System Requirements
 -------------------
 **For Windows**:
--   A computer running a 64-bit version of Windows (2008 R2 or later)
+-   A computer running a 64-bit version of Windows 10 (version 1607 or later), Windows 11, or Windows Server 2012 R2 or later
 -   An account with local administrator permissions on the computer where you will be installing LogShark.
 -   Tableau Desktop version 10.5 (or later) to view workbooks.
 You can download Tableau from: [http://www.tableau.com/products/desktop](http://www.tableau.com/products/desktop){:target="_blank"}